EUGENE M. MCCARTHY, PHD Google+ Profile

 In 1730, he joined the faculty at Uppsala and began lecturing on botany.
 Two years later he made an expedition to Lapland in northernmost Scandinavia, a region then almost unknown to European science.
 There he made an inventory of the plant life and investigated the indigenes, the Lapps.
 He later posed for a famous portrait (left), in which he is dressed in Lapp garb and holds a shaman's drum.
 In 1734 he mounted another expedition, this time to central Sweden.

-The next year, he moved from Sweden to Holland where he made important professional connections that later assisted him in his career.
 There he supervised the publication of the first edition of the Systema Naturae (the slim beginnings of what would in later editions become his vast catalog of nature), the Genera Plantarum (which describes 935 plant genera), and the Flora Lapponica, where he reported on the plants he had found in Lapland.

 It was in the 1735 edition of the Systema Naturae that he made the memorable decision to group apes and human beings in the same category, something no other naturalist had dared to do.
 This classification was important in prompting later writers to propose that humans had actually evolved from apes.